FreelanceMY Logo

 Traditional employees have tax withheld automatically through MTD.
 Freelancers must budget for tax advice (RM 50–150 monthly) and accounting support.

-You also face financial penalties for late payment (0.5% monthly surcharge plus 3% default penalty).
-These costs range from RM 600 to RM 1,200 annually beyond your raw tax liability.
+You also face financial penalties for late payment (a 0.5% monthly surcharge plus a 3% default penalty).
+These costs range from RM 600 to RM 1,200 annually, in addition to your raw tax liability.

-A freelancer earning RM 4,000 monthly gross takes home RM 1,750–RM 2,320 after all legitimate business costs and taxes.
+A freelancer earning RM 4,000 in gross monthly income takes home RM 1,750–RM 2,320 after all legitimate business costs and taxes.

 That's less than half what a formal employee earning a RM 4,000 base salary actually receives.
 However, this analysis assumes mid-range insurance and compliance costs.

-Highly profitable freelancers with lower marginal tax rates can improve their take-home significantly.
+Highly profitable freelancers with lower marginal tax rates can significantly increase their take-home pay.

 The raw numbers favour traditional employment at modest income levels.
 However, freelancers possess structural advantages once they reach critical income thresholds.